Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 On this page

-When selecting a SEBB medical plan, your options are based on eligibility and where you live.
+When selecting a SEBB medical plan, your options are based on eligibility and where you live or work.
 You must consider which medical plans are available in your county of residence.
 If you cover eligible dependents, everyone must enroll in the same medical, dental, and vision plans.

 Am I eligible to enroll in the plan?

 SEBB medical plans may have criteria for eligibility.
 For example, not everyone qualifies to enroll in a high-deductible health plan (HDHP) with a health savings account (HSA).

 Do I live in the plan's service are?